Ring in the Chinese New Year in London

-Trafalgar Square, Chinatown and Shaftesbury Avenue will be the main locations for the festivities, which take place on 18th of February 2018.
+Trafalgar Square, Chinatown and Shaftesbury Avenue will be the main locations for the festivities.
 The day starts at 10am with a parade along Shaftesbury Avenue, and then visitors to Trafalgar Square can enjoy a variety of Chinese artists performing on stage.
-There will be traditional food to eat, Chinese craft to purchase, and more performances to enjoy in the area.
-We recommend you take a trip to Chinatown and sample the best Asian cuisine around in one of the area’s many restaurants.
+There will be traditional food to eat, and more performances to enjoy in the area.
+We recommend you take a trip to Chinatown and sample the best Asian cuisine around.

-Visitors can learn more about the rich history of China at London’s top museums such as The Victoria and Albert Museum.
+Visitors can learn about the rich history of China at London’s top museums, The Victoria and Albert Museum.
 The Museum features many objects from Chinese past, with galleries dedicated to Chinese art and sculpture.

-The British Museum is also a fantastic place to visit to learn more about Chinese history, and has special galleries on Chinese objects.
-Visitors can see different uses of Chinese jade, admire hundreds of Chinese ceramics, and explore objects in the China, South Asia and Southeast Asia gallery.
+The British Museum is also a fantastic place to visit to learn more about Chinese history.
+It also has special galleries on Chinese objects.
+Visitors can see different uses of Chinese jade, admire hundreds of Chinese ceramics.
+And explore objects in the China, South Asia and Southeast Asia gallery.

 Our comfortable Park Inn Hotel & Conference Centre, London Heathrow is the perfect place to relax after enjoying the Chinese New Year celebrations in London.